-As well as my 2019 Parenting Resolutions, I’ve been thinking, and noticing, for a while now that in the midst of working part time, entertaining the kids, trying to keep the house to some standard, trying to keep my blog going and spending time with family and friends, that I’ve become a bit of a nag and more days than not, I am on the countdown for the kids bedtime.
-I’m not ashamed to admit that there are days when I spend more time wrestling and becoming agitated with them that I really struggle to find joy in them.
+As well as my 2019 Parenting Resolutions, I’ve been thinking, and noticing, for a while now that in the midst of working part time, entertaining the kids, trying to keep the house to some standard, attempting to keep my blog going and spending time with family and friends, that I’ve become a bit of a nag.
+And more days than not, I’m on the countdown for the kids bedtime.
+I’m not ashamed to admit that there are days when I spend more time wrestling and becoming agitated with them that I’m really struggling to find the joy in parenting.
 Which is massively unfair.

 When she’s having a tantrum in the middle of the toy shop, I often say to Sofia ‘you’re so spoilt’ but who’s fault is that?
 I also shout at them both way more than I should and apart from giving me a sore throat and a touch of the mum guilt, it makes no difference to how they’re behaving at that time.

 So as we embark on a New Year we have decided to try and adopt a little bit of a gentle parenting regime with the kids to see if this makes our household a less hectic, more calm one.
 The book is on order and as well as following aspects of that (which I am sure I will write a post on once we’re in the swing of it), we are going to be doing a bit more of the following;

 Lose the regimented-ness (courtesy of my mind) – Just because I have a mental ‘to do’ list, it’s not the be all and end all if I don’t complete it.
 I always like to feel like I can ‘tick something off’, but perhaps if that means leaving the ironing pile and playing with the kids, then that’s what I plan to do.
 The kids really won’t give a shit if their clothes are ironed or not.